jupyterlab/rtc/docs/source/about/distributed-storage.md

 *Document under development*

-Although not purely a RTC aspect, `Distributed Storage` systems often use some RTC under the hook, or can be used as underlying solution for RTC.
+Although not purely a RTC aspect, `Distributed Storage` systems often use some RTC under-the-hood, or can be used as underlying solution for RTC.
 We list here useful links.

 ## DAT